ajarboso/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-ARBOSO/README.md

 Output:
 ![image](https://github.com/user-attachments/assets/c9efacbc-5858-4925-86fc-79e79c3ea0e6)\

+Based on the scatter plots
+- Danceability % and Energy %: There appears to be a positive correlation between danceability and energy.
+Tracks with higher danceability scores also tend to have higher energy levels, which makes sense as both features often describe more lively, upbeat music.
+- Valence % and Acousticness %: The relationship between valence and acousticness is less clear and seems weak, if present at all.
+The data points are more spread out, suggesting little to no correlation.
+Valence (positivity) and acousticness (how "acoustic" a track is) may not be directly related in this dataset.

 ### 📺  Platform Popularity:
 #### Platform to favor the most popular tracks:

 ```# Group by each platform column to count the number of tracks in each
 playlist_counts = df[['in_spotify_playlists', 'in_deezer_playlists', 'in_apple_playlists']].sum().reset_index()
 playlist_counts.columns = ['Platform', 'Track Count']

+- The code calculates the number of tracks present in each playlist platform by summing the values in the columns for in_spotify_playlists, in_deezer_playlists, and in_apple_playlists.
+The result is stored in a DataFrame called playlist_counts, where each row represents a platform and the total count of tracks within its playlists.

 # Display
 playlist_counts